p0t4t0sandwich/Switchboard/README.md

 # TaterComms

-A simple, cross API plugin that bridges communication between servers.
+A simple, cross API plugin that bridges communication between servers, using built-in Proxy methods, Discord channels and websockets.

 Link to our support: [Discord](https://discord.gg/jec2jpdj7A)